srobotta/moodle-database-presets/README.md

 `perpage` and exceed it to the maximum that can be displayed (1000 entries).
 More details can be found in the FAQ at [Show the advanced search by default and predefine settings](FAQ.md#show-the-advanced-search-by-default-and-predefine-settings).

+## Bootstrap dependency

+Moodle itself uses the [Bootstrap library](https://getbootstrap.com/) for displaying content.
+That also makes it easer to have a responsive website depending on the screen width.
+Some of the presets here use the available bootstrap classes to display the results.

+Most of these presets were developed when Bootstrap v4 was included with Moodle.
+Newer versions of Moodle ship with Bootstrap v5.
+As far as I know the column with classes are still the same and therefore, no changes are expected in the output.
+If that's not the case, please fill an issue and I will see that the templates will be fixed.

 ## Additional data in templates

 Some of the examples use additional data (such as images or json) in the templates